Search

 I’ve used the model to examine myself quite a few times over the years.
 Although I don’t use these exact terms, my popular TEDx Talk shows how I was able to use a mixture of memory and meditation to move from a high level of neuroticism to openness.

-I would not say that my thinking type is much more open as a result of these experiences.
+I would say that my thinking type is much more open as a result of these experiences.
+It seems to me that my practices have also helped me better understand the connection between memory and intelligence.

 Two: Examine Your Childhood Development